 Students applying to all other grades are considered for placement in our wait pool, from which we select if and when an opening arises due to normal attrition.

 The most important factor in selecting an independent school is finding the right fit for your child and for your family.
 No two schools are the same – just as no two children are the same.
 We encourage you to focus not on finding the best school, but on finding the right school.

 We invite all interested families to register for our annual Open House in the fall to hear from our faculty, staff, current students, and to take a virtual tour of the school.

 Southridge is pleased to offer a limited number of one-time entrance Scholarships (valued at $5,000) and up to three renewable Scholarships (valued at $5,000 annually to graduation) for new Senior School students based on merit and the ability to demonstrate how they will contribute to the mission of the school.

 Registration for SSAT testing is done through www.ssat.org.
 When completing the registration, please indicate that you would like Southridge School - 7431 to be the score recipient.

-We also require all applicants in Grades 8-12 to register for and complete the Character Skills Snapshot (cost $25 USD, if registering at the same time as SSAT).
-The Snapshot is an innovative tool that accesses students’ preferences across a range of seven character traits.
+We also require that all applicants in Grades 8-12 register for and complete the Character Skills Snapshot (cost $30 USD if registering at the same time as SSAT).
+The Snapshot is an innovative tool that assesses students’ preferences across a range of seven character traits.

 - What do you consider when assessing an applicant for admission?